adobe/commerce-events/packages/storefront-events-collector/README.md

 Custom events are supported for the Adobe Experience Platform only.
 Custom data will not be forwarded to Adobe Commerce dashboards and metrics trackers.

+For any `custom` event, the collector:
+  - adds`identityMap` with `ECID` as a primary identity
-For any `custom` event, the collector adds an `identityMap` with `ecid` as a primary identity to `customContext`.
-It then wraps the event inside an `xdm` object before forwarding to the Edge.
+  - IF `personalEmail.address` is set in the event, includes `email` in `identityMap` as a secondary identity
+  - wraps the full event inside an `xdm` object before forwarding to the Edge

 Example: